zsparal/api-documentation/source/reference/v1/issuers-api/get-issuer.rst

 .. warning:: This is the documentation of the v1 API.
 The new v2 API no longer supports retrieving issuers separately.
              Instead, issuers can be retrieved by using the ``issuers`` include on the Methods API.
-Documentation for the Methods API v2 can be found :ref:`here <v2/methods-get>`.
-For more information on the v2 API, refer to our :ref:`v2 migration guide <migrate-to-v2>`.
+Documentation for the Methods API v2 can be found :doc:`here </reference/v2/methods-api/list-methods>`.
+For more information on the v2 API, refer to our :doc:`v2 migration guide </migrating-v1-to-v2>`.

 .. endpoint::
    :method: GET